Understanding Distressed Debt Investing

 Investors can gain significant influence during restructuring processes

 Critical concept: Distressed debt investing targets "good companies with bad balance sheets" - organizations with operational strengths but unsustainable debt structures.
 Understanding this dynamic is essential whether you're considering investment or facing distressed debt situations in your own business.
+Learn more about company restructuring options if your business is facing financial challenges.

 What Is Distressed Debt?